Risk-First Diagrams Explained

 What does he do?
 His Action is to blame Bob.
 If all goes according to plan, Jim has dealt with his risk and now Bob has the problems instead.

-We put the strike through the risk to show that it’s been dealt with, or mitigated, and the cloud icon denotes Hidden Risks- those unknown unknowns that we couldn’t have predicted in advance.
+The diagram above shows two other marks we use quite commonly: we put a “strike” through a risk to show that it’s been dealt with in some way and the “cloud” icon denotes Hidden Risks- those unknown unknowns that we couldn’t have predicted in advance.